StudioPetrikas/Send2Blend_Fusion360/README.md

 # Usage
 1. Create a model as usual
 2. Make sure to name your components appropiately.
 Once named, you should avoid renaming at all costs; Names are the only way to link objects with Blender (so far)
-3. T-Splines, Surfaces, Meshes will not be exported.
-Convert them to B-Rep bodies for export if neccessary
+3. T-Splines, Surfaces, Meshes and bodies outside compoenets will not be exported.
+Convert them to B-Rep bodies for export if neccessary and make sure to create a component for any "loose" bodies.
 4. Save and name your project
 5. Click the Blender Icon in "Tools" panel, or hit your assigned Keyboard Shortcut.